Kooksoondang: Project

-“Project for Reviving Traditional Korean Wines” aims to revive parts of the traditional Korean culture and the traditional Korean wines that have already been forgotten.
+"Project for Reviving Traditional Korean Wines" aims to revive parts of the traditional Korean culture and the traditional Korean wines that have already been forgotten.

 The company has revived the traditional Korean wines that have already been forgotten, dating back to the period of the Japanese occupation, and has showcased them in BEKSEJU Village.

 Korean ancestors used to brew wines with ingredients that had been produced during certain seasons, and the brewing method differed from one province or family to another.
-This is called “Gayangju culture.”
+This is called "Gayangju culture".
 Since time immemorial, therefore, the kinds of wines in Korea have already been very diverse, but during the Japanese occupation and the war that ensued after the liberation, and in the process of economic development, many of these wines disappeared.
-At present, there are 600 kinds of wines that we still have records of.
+At present, there are 600 types of wines that there are records of.

-To systematically revive and reinterpret the culture of traditional Korean wines and the side dishes for wines that are already in danger of disappearing, Koonsoondang carried out the “project for Reviving Traditional Korean Wines” to fulfill its responsibility as the leading company in the Korean traditional-wine industry, and to modify the current twisted drinking culture in the country.
+To systematically revive and reinterpret the culture of traditional Korean wines and the side dishes for wines that are already in danger of disappearing, Koonsoondang carried out the "project for Reviving Traditional Korean Wines" to fulfill its responsibility as the leading company in the Korean traditional-wine industry, and to modify the current twisted drinking culture in the country.

 The first revival was accomplished in 2008.
 Different kinds of sesiju or wines related to the four seasons and folk customs were revived.
 The second round of revivals was carried out in 2009, with focus on the representative wine of each era (Three Kingdoms, Koryo, Chosun dynasty).

 The research laboratories of Kook Soon Dang have made the necessary preparations for the effort to revive the traditional Korean wines over a period of three years.
 The "Project for Reviving Traditional Korean Wines" aims to revive parts of the traditional Korean culture and the traditional Korean wines that have already been forgotten.